 If you’ve established a limited liability business and that business becomes unable to settle its accrued debts, a court may deem you personally liable for those debts.

-The ability to waive your limited liability is called “piercing the corporate veil.”
+The ability of a court to waive your limited liability is called “piercing the corporate veil.”

 Under law, you and your business are separate entities.
-However, a court is able to bypass limited liability and hold you personally accountable for business debts.
+However, in certain egregious cases a court is able to bypass limited liability and hold you personally accountable for business debts.

-Therefore, creditors have the ability to pursue your home, personal accounts, interests, or any other feasible assets.
+This means that creditors can go after your home, personal accounts, interests, and any other feasible assets.

 In a partnership or a multi-member LLC, the guilty parties are considered for liability, and those who are not at fault are not personally penalized.